Labour crunch hurts Malaysian palm oil growers as Indonesians stay home

 Faced with a labour shortage, Malaysian planters face an unpalatable choice between paying more to hire and keep workers - hurting their already thin profit margins - or cutting harvesting rounds and leaving fruits to rot.

-"The Malaysian palm industry is losing billions (of ringgit) in net export earnings in the form of missed-out bunches due to the chronic labour shortage," said Carl Bek-Nielson, the CEO of Danish-Malaysian United Plantations (UTPS.KL).
+"The Malaysian palm industry is losing billions (of ringgit) in net export earnings in the form of missed-out bunches due to the chronic labour shortage," said Carl Bek-Nielson, the CEO of Danish-Malaysian United Plantations.

 "We just can't get enough employees to come.
 If one can get sufficient labor, it will make everything more effective, from harvesting rounds to reducing losses."